FBI identifies hostage-taker at the Congregation Beth Israel synagogue in Colleyville

 No more information about Akram was released by authorities.

-The FBI's evidence response team on Sunday continued to investigated the hostage situation, along with the FBI's North Texas Joint Terrorism Task Force.
+The FBI's evidence response team on Sunday continued to investigate the hostage situation, along with the FBI's North Texas Joint Terrorism Task Force.

 The terrorism task force "will continue to follow investigative leads," according to a news release from the FBI.